Two towns, 500 racers, a million laughs – one river of joy

-REGATTA returns to the River Ouse on Sunday July 9, an armada of daft rafts, racing kayaks, singing pirates, hornblowing boats and battling bonfire dragons ablaze with fireworks and caked in flour bombs.
-And new for this year, a thrilling rowing race pitching Lewes versus Newhaven.
+REGATTA returns to the River Ouse on Sunday July 1 2018, an armada of daft rafts, racing kayaks, singing pirates, hornblowing boats and battling bonfire societies.
+PLUS our thrilling seven-mile rowing race that pitches Lewes versus Newhaven.

 Ahoy a dishabill of joy, named OUSEDAY!

 This is our fourth regatta, built around the Lewes to Newhaven Round Table Raft Race.
 We considered ending the event after two rafters were injured last year by fireworks thrown from the riverbank – along with 20,000 eggs, some of them hard boiled, frozen tomatoes, ice cubes and even one metal ball hidden in a flour bomb.
 We had intended everyone to enjoy a day of fun, not surgery in hospital and months of pain.
 So, this year we will be banning fireworks and we will ask spectators to report anyone putting our 500 racers at risk with dangerous missiles.
 From Malling Rec in Lewes to Huggets Green in Newhaven, we invite you all to throw your worries overboard, pull up a picnic and join the fun, free of charge.
 Money raised goes to local charities and good causes, including this year boating for the disabled.
 All you need to know about Ouseday will be published on this website.
 Enter the 43nd raft race if you dare – the 2018 theme is Rock the Boat, so let the music begin!
 Request an application form by email: email@example.com.
 As Ratty might say: There is nothing, absolutely nothing, half so worth doing as messing about at Ouseday!